CIES coordinates and supports the internationalization of education at SJSU. This

 International Gateways has been offering academic and TOEFL preparation courses on the San Jose State University campus since 1975 to help international students develop the English skills necessary for admission to American colleges and universities.

-IPS fosters global understanding.
-It provides programs and services for overseas students and visitors, IPS also provides semester and short-term study abroad programs.
+ISSS fosters global understanding.
+It provides programs and services for overseas students and visitors, ISSS also provides semester and short-term study abroad programs.

-- Semester abroad programs at universities such as Queenland University of Technology in Australia, Okayama University in Japan and Chulalongkorn University in Thailand
+- Study Abroad Programs at universities such as Queenland University of Technology in Australia, Okayama University in Japan and Chulalongkorn University in Thailand